AdobeDocs/adobeio-events/aem/aem_on_premise_install.md

 ## Integrate with AEM (on premise)

-This documentation is specific to `AEM on premise` set up, to integrate with `AEM as cloud service` please refer to the other associated [documentation](aem_skyline_install.md).
+This documentation is specific to `AEM on premise` set up.

+To integrate with `AEM as cloud service`, please refer to the other associated [documentation](aem_skyline_install.md).

 ### Install the AEM event proxy package